hdgarrood/purescript-sequences/README.md

 * [Data.Sequence][]
 * [Data.Sequence.NonEmpty][]
+* [Data.Sequence.Ordered][]

-This package also provides [Data.FingerTree][], which is what Seq is based on, and may be useful for implementing other data structures.
+This package also provides [Data.FingerTree][], which is what these are based on, and may be useful for implementing other data structures.

 ## Why not just use Arrays all the time?